hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/hyperledger-labs.github.io.md

             </td>
             <td>
-                AI FAQ lab project: it provides a chatbot that replies to the questions on Hyperledger Ecosystem
+                This project has the objective to create and provide a java interface to the project [Fabric Token SDK](https://github.com/hyperledger-labs/fabric-token-sdk)

             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-10-31 15:36:59 +0000 UTC
+        Created At 2023-11-09 20:16:07 +0000 UTC
     </div>
 </div>